 Depending on the answers, you may have to take some corrective actions so make sure that these are included in your action plan.

-For example, If only a few domains are linking to you, you need to get links from related domains so you need to create a list of possible websites to be used for guest blogging.
+For example, if only a few domains are linking to you, you need to get links from related domains so you need to create a list of possible websites to be used for guest blogging or blogger outreach campaigns.

 If you don’t have links from trusted domains you need to get in touch with the leaders in your niche and let them know that you exist (it’s easier said than done but if you get noticed by the big fish you have more chances surviving in the pot).

 If all the links are pointing to your homepage, you need to ensure that links are pointing to your internal pages as well.
 You can do this by either removing links from the home page or by building more links to the internal pages.

 If all the incoming links are keyword based (and Google did not penalize you yet) you need to urgently change them by making them more natural by using your domain name only, your full post title and things like ‘click here’,’ link’ etc.

 Unlike on-site SEO, off-site SEO is not a straightforward task and that’s why you need to know exactly what you are doing.